MaximeLionel/csapp/3_11 Floating-Point Code.md

 # 3.11.5 Using Bitwise Operations in Floating-Point Code
 * Bitwise operations on packed data：
 	![[image-20240621083926082.png|350]]
-	* These instructions perform Boolean operations on all 128 bits in an XMM register.
+	* These instructions perform Boolean operations (布尔运算) on all 128 bits in an XMM register.
 	* These operations all act on packed data, meaning that they update the entire destination XMM register, applying the bitwise operation to all the data in the two source registers.

 # Practice Problem 3.56